ibm-cloud-docs/activity-tracker/ibm-internal-only/enable-ST.md

 ## Step 3.
 Install LogDNA Agents in your Kubernetes cluster
 {: #agent}

+These instructons are in transition, as a new LogDNA agent version is being introduced: version 2.1.
+The instructions currently have some temporary work-arounds and pull yamls from staging, but that will be resolved soon.
+{: note}

 The LogDNA Agent sends logs and events to LogDNA.
 The agent will collect the following data:
 * Logs from stdout/stderr, applications and node logs, and anything in `/var/log`.
 * For Activity Tracker, it will collect anything under `/var/log/at`.

-By default, the logDNA agent will be installed in the cluster default namespace.
-The agent will collect logs from all namespaces on each node (including kube-system).
+These instructions will install the logDNA agent in the `ibm-observe` namespace in your cluster, along with Sysdig.
+The agent will collect logs from all namespaces on each node (including `kube-system`).
 You can install the agent in a different namespace, but logs will still be collected from all namespaces.
 The logDNA agent and secret must be installed in the same namespace.
 {: note}

 Below we will show you how to install the agent pod in each node in your cluster.

 If your service is **NOT** running on Kubernetes, refer [here](/docs/services/Activity-Tracker-with-LogDNA/ibm-internal-only/enable-ST.html#nokube) for other options.

-1. Add your Logging STS ingestion key as a secret in your cluster
+1. Create the `ibm-observe` namespace, if it does not already exist.

     ```
-    kubectl create secret generic logdna-agent-key --from-literal=logdna-agent-key=<INGESTION KEY>
+    kubectl create namespace ibm-observe
     ```
     {: codeblock}

-2. Install the LogDNA agent with super tenancy
+2. Add your Logging STS ingestion key as a secret in your cluster

+    ```
+    kubectl create secret generic logdna-agent-key -n ibm-observe --from-literal=logdna-agent-key=<INGESTION KEY>
+    ```
+    {: codeblock}
-    The commands below automatically install a logdna-agent pod into each node in your cluster.
-Install the agent for the region you are working in.
-We now have private endpoints for the agents.
-This allows your logs and events to stay withing the IBM network and not travel through the public internet.

-    To use private endpoints your account must have Service Endpoint enabled.
+3. All services should use private endpoints to send logs and AT events to LogDNA.
+This allows your logs and events to stay within the IBM network and not travel through the public internet.
+Enable your account to use private endpoints by enabling Service Endpoint.

-    Verify if your account has Service Endpoint enabled.
-If it is enabled, proceed to creating the logDNA agents below.
+    First, see if your account already has Service Endpoint enabled.
+If it is enabled, proceed to installing the logDNA agent below.

     ```
     ibmcloud account show